 The Company remains in discussion with Sprott regarding the balance of the Sprott Project Financing Package as it continues with its Resource Expansion Program and project optimization studies regarding the Copperstone Project.
-The results of the continuing programs and studies may affect the financing requirements for the Copperstone Project.
-The Company continues to look at other potential sources of project financing.
 Any further financing from Sprott under the Sprott Project Financing Package or otherwise will be subject to the Company meeting prescribed project milestones set forth in the term sheet and additional conditions that may be prescribed if the financing moves forward.